 Now Habersham livestreamed the parade for those unable to attend and shared the recording on YouTube for those wanting to see it again!
 WCHM’s Cole and Darryl from the Mountain Morning Show were on stage as parade emcees.

-The festival was a fun reminder of what community in these hills looks like.
+Keeping with tradition, the Clarkesville-Habersham Lions Club coordinated the day’s events.
+The festival was a fun reminder of what community in the hills of Habersham looks like.